Wagering on the total score of a game is one of the most popular sports betting markets. This is known as over/under betting.

 Weather plays a part, too, in over/under betting.
 Rough conditions can have an adverse effect on offence which can bring down the O/U number in NFL betting.

 In addition to game totals, you can also bet on a specific team’s total in all of the major sports.
-Operators will give you the option of making an over/under bet on just the home or road team's output.
+Bettors have the option of making an over/under bet on just the home or road team's output.